lamba92/bayesian-net-project/README.md

 Si suddivide in quattro steps :
  - Rimuovere le variabili irrilevanti,
  - Implementare euristiche di ordinamento delle variabili,
- - Permettere inferenze MPE (Most Probable Explanation) e MAP (Maximum a Posteriori Probability),
+ - Permettere inferenze `MPE (Most Probable Explanation)` e `MAP (Maximum a Posteriori Probability)`,
  - Analisi risultati algoritmi.

 # Preliminaries

 ## Static Bayesian Networks
-A static Bayesian or probabilistic network B is a graphical structure that models a set of stochastic variables, the conditional independencies among these variables, and a joint probability distribution over these variables.
+A static Bayesian or probabilistic network *B* is a graphical structure that models a set of stochastic variables, the conditional independencies among these variables, and a joint probability distribution over these variables.
-B includes a directed acyclic graph GB = (V,A), modeling the variables and conditional independencies in the network, and a set of parameter probabilities in the form of conditional probability tables (CPTs), capturing the strengths of the relationships between the variables.
+*B* includes a DAG (Directed Acyclic Graph) *GB* = (V,A), modeling the variables and conditional independencies in the network, and a set of parameter probabilities in the form of Conditional Probability Tables (CPTs), capturing the strengths of the relationships between the variables.
 The network models a joint probability distribution Pr(V) =n i=1 Pr(Vi | π(Vi)) over its variables, where π(Vi)denotes the parents of Vi in GB.

 ## Variable Elimination algorithm
-Variable elimination (VE) is a simple and general exact inference algorithm in probabilistic graphical models, such as Bayesian networks and Markov random fields.
-It can be used for inference of maximum a posteriori (MAP) state or estimation of conditional or marginal distributions over a subset of variables.
+`Variable elimination (VE)` is a simple and general exact inference algorithm in probabilistic graphical models, such as Bayesian networks and Markov random fields.
+It can be used for inference of `Maximum A Posteriori (MAP)` state or estimation of conditional or marginal distributions over a subset of variables.
 The algorithm has exponential time complexity, but could be efficient in practice for the low-treewidth graphs, if the proper elimination order is used (which is a NP-hard problem).
-Per trovare un appropriato ordine di eliminazione delle variabili della rete Bayesiana utilizziamo delle euristiche.
+To find a variable's proper elimination order we'll use some heuristics.

 ### Euristiche
 La struttura dati utilizza per trovare un ordine di eliminazione prende il nome di Moral Graph.